 Selected Work

 This is not a volume portfolio.
-It is a more useful view of the kinds of business, software, and infrastructure work Kestrel Labs is built to support.
+It is a more honest view of the kinds of business-facing, operational, and technical work Kestrel Labs is built to support.

 Representative engagement